Saikuron/diesel-labs-movie-search/README.md

 npm and python are needed to run this project

 Install the necessary modules for the backend (full instructions [here](https://flask.palletsprojects.com/en/2.2.x/installation/))
+Make sure that your version of pip is recent, I had troubles installing pandas until I upgraded pip
 ```bash
 cd backend
 # Create an environment if needed, and activate it